w3c/wot/plugfest/2019-tpac-fukuoka/README.md

 ## Diagram of the Demo Devices described in the above table
 ![Demo devices](./images/demodevices.png "Demo Devices")

-**Kaz's Note:** The diagram above doesn't include Intel's devices.
+**Kaz's Note:** The diagram above doesn't include Intくel's devices.
 I thought we had once removed Intel's devices from the table and there was a conflict about that, so once reverted Intel's devices within the table above.

 # Demo Scenarios